David Hyman

 David Hyman (October 17, 1971) is an American entrepreneur.
-He is the co-founder and CEO of Unagi Scooters, a manufacturer of electric scooters, which launched December 2018.
+He is the co-founder and CEO of Unagi Scooters, a manufacturer of electric scooters, which launched in December 2018.
 Hyman is also the former CEO of Beats Music, MOG, Gracenote and Blin.gy.

 Early life and background

 Hyman was born and raised in Melville, New York.
 The son of Martin and Diane Hyman, he is the youngest of three siblings.
-His father Martin Hyman was Executive Vice President of Milgray Electronics.
+His father Martin Hyman was executive vice president of Milgray Electronics.
 Hyman was educated on Long Island, graduating in 1985.
-He attended the University of Vermont from 1985 to 1989 and holds a bachelor's degree in Economics.
+He attended the University of Vermont from 1985 to 1989 and earned a bachelor's degree in Economics.

 Career

 Wired Magazine / Hotwired

-Hyman started his online career in online advertising sales at Wired Digital in San Francisco, California, where he was an active participant in the web's constructs of online advertising.
+Hyman started his online career in online advertising sales at Wired Digital in San Francisco, California, where he was an active participant in the web's establishment of online advertising.
 While at Wired Digital he sold one of the first advertisements online and also created the first platform for pioneering e-commerce entities to advertise.

 Sonicnet

-From 1996 to 1999 Hyman worked as the Senior Vice President of Sales and Marketing at Sonicnet.
-From 1999 to mid-2000 he worked at MTV Interactive as the Senior Vice President of Marketing, where he oversaw all marketing functions for MTV.com, VH1.com, Nickelodeon.com, and Sonicnet.
-A little known fact is that Hyman was the voice-over announcer on the only television ads done in MTVi's and Sonicnet's history.
+From 1996 to 1999 Hyman worked as the senior vice president of sales and marketing at Sonicnet.
+From 1999 to mid-2000 he worked at MTV Interactive as the senior vice president of marketing, where he oversaw all marketing functions for MTV.com, VH1.com, Nickelodeon.com, and Sonicnet.
+Hyman was the voice-over announcer on the only television ads done in MTVi's and Sonicnet's history.

 Gracenote

-In 2000 Hyman created Gracenote and was its original President and CEO.
-There, he took fledgling compact disc identification technology (CDDB) and turned it into the world's largest music identification and music management company.
+In 2000 Hyman created Gracenote and was its original president and CEO.
+There, he took fledgling compact disc identification technology (CDDB) and converted it into the world's largest music identification and music management company.
 Hyman's efforts helped to drive Gracenote to become core plumbing for all MP3 players & encoders in hardware and software.
 Gracenote was sold to Sony for $260 million in 2008.